What happens if you were to lose your job? Do you still have to pay child support?

 Begin looking for a job as soon as you are let go from your previous employer

-The bottom line is your job search must be ongoing and you cannot be standing still while expecting to receive a reduction in your child support obligation.
+The bottom line is your job search must be ongoing, and you cannot be standing still while expecting to receive a reduction in your child support obligation.

 What if you are very, very far behind in paying child support?

 This is not the case, however.
 I have seen fathers be assessed probation as a penalty for falling $200,000 behind in child support payments.
-This particular father was ordered to pay one-half of his net monthly resources in order to begin to pay his ex-wife her back child support benefits that he had not been paying for many years.
+This particular father was ordered to pay one-half of his net monthly resources to begin to pay his ex-wife her back child support benefits that he had not been paying for many years.

 What can you do if you lose your job?